Chapter 7: Cost of Time

 We owe thanks to Donald Reinertsen for the powerful concept of the Cost of Delay in lean product development.
 We extended this concept to that of the Cost of Time (CoT) in project management by:

-1) differentiating the delay from the postponement (or the project delay from the delayed product use)
+- Differentiating the delay from the postponement (or the project delay from the delayed product use).

-2) establishing reference points for the delay and postponement
+- Establishing reference values for the delay and postponement.

 Shortening the optimal cycle time generates acceleration costs and extending it generates delay costs.
 A project is delayed when its execution takes more than the optimal cycle time.
 The theoretical optimal cycle time assumes no resource constraints and no workflow queues, while the adjusted optimal cycle time takes into account the resource constraints and the ability to manage queues.
 Work in Progress, batch sizes and capacity utilization affect the flow of work and they are delay factors.
 And in all cases, we are talking about an expected cycle time with attached probability.